Erica Rosenthal, Phone: (330) 375-3052, Email: email@example.com

 - Gradually moving bedtime and the desired wake time by 15 minutes every one to two days can ease difficulty in adjusting to the time change.

-Since maintaining healthy sleep habits throughout the year is important to overall health and well being, Dr. Graef also provides the following general tips for better sleep:
+Since maintaining healthy sleep habits throughout the year is important to overall health and well being, Dr. Farrer also recommends the following general tips for better sleep:

 - Maintain a regular wakeup time, including on weekends.

 - Avoid caffeine, alcohol, nicotine, heavy meals and exercising a few hours prior to going to bed.

 - Repeat relaxing activities each night before bed, such as reading or a eating a light snack.